-Requirements for the B.S. in Missions.
-To earn the Bachelor of Science degree with a double major in Bible & Theology and Missions, students must complete the following degree components:
+Requirements for the B.A. in Missions.
+To earn the Bachelor of Arts degree with a double major in Bible & Theology and Missions, students must complete the following degree components:

-Arts & Sciences Core for B.S.
-(57) 48 credits
+Arts & Sciences Core (46) -40 credits

 Bible & Theology Major (33) 30 credits

-General Electives 10 credits
+General Electives 15 credits

-Missions Major 36 credits
+Missions Major 39 credits

 TOTAL: 124 credits

-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures: City as Text; (2) ICST 2133 Intercultural Communication, ANTH 3300 Cultural Anthropology or ANTH 3203 Practical Anthropology for the Sciences Integrative Elective in the B.S. up to 6 credits.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) ANTH 1103 Encountering Cultures; (2) ICST 2133 Intercultural Communication as an Intercultural Literacy Competency Course.
 The following course in this major fulfills a requirement in the Bible & Theology major: (3) ICST 4109 Mission Theology for the Theological Study 2 requirement.